Tsukimichi: Moonlit Fantasy: Demon Army

 Sofia is a renowned adventurer and was the strongest adventurer registered to the guild, prior to Tomoe and Mio joining.
 She is very skilled with swords and magic, proving that her level of skill is not just for show.
-In the first encounter with Makoto due to Goddess' teleportation, Sofia is unable to harm Makoto and is later forced to escape his very deadly attack.
+In the first encounter with Makoto due to Goddess' teleportation, Sofia is unable to meaningfully harm Makoto and is later forced to escape his very deadly attack.